 Christopher Bell is responsible for academic affairs for the Jackson School, including the undergraduate program, student affairs, and admissions.
 He’s research centers on understanding the complex dynamics of vertebrate faunal communities during the Quaternary Period.

-Scott W. Tinker is Director of the Bureau of Economic Geology, the State Geologist of Texas, Director of the Advanced Energy Consortium, a Professor holding the Allday Endowed Chair and acting Associate Dean of Research in the Jackson School of Geosciences at the University of Texas at Austin.
+Scott W. Tinker is Director of the Bureau of Economic Geology, the State Geologist of Texas, Director of the Advanced Energy Consortium and a Professor holding the Allday Endowed Chair in the Jackson School of Geosciences at the University of Texas at Austin.
 Scott spent 17 years in the oil and gas industry prior to coming to UT in 2000.

 Charles Kerans is responsible for academic affairs for the Jackson School, including the undergraduate program, student affairs, and admissions.
 As a researcher, Kerans is interested in carbonate geology that covers aspects of carbonate sedimentology and sequence stratigraphy.
 Applied aspects of carbonate reservoir characterization, outcrop analog studies, and new approaches to 3D modeling are of particular interest.